 You can study astronomy and astrophysics with ICRAR at either Curtin University or the University of Western Australia.
 More details available on our 'Study with ICRAR' factsheet (pdf, 1.1MB).

 The successful applicants are expected to begin in late November or early December each year.
 See studentships for more details.

 Recent modules include:

-The ICRAR ICT team also run a Parallel Programming and High Performance Computing honours course in Semester 1 and Computational Astrophysics honours course in Semester 2.
+The ICRAR ICT team also run two honours level courses - Parallel Programming and High Performance Computing honours course in Semester 1 and Computational Astrophysics honours course in Semester 2.
 More details are available from course coordinator A/Prof Slava Kitaeff and at the course description page.
 Honours, Masters and PhD students from both nodes of ICRAR are welcome to take the course.